RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 +--------------------------------+-------------------+---------------------+--------------+
 | Approx Kernel Launch Latency   | 25 μs             | 225 μs              | 9 X          |
 +--------------------------------+-------------------+---------------------+--------------+

-..
-1.For the power specifications of the AMD Phenom™ II x4, see http://www.amd.com/us/products/desk- top/processors/phenom-ii/Pages/phenom-ii-model-number-comparison.aspx.
-For the power specifications of the ATI Radeon™ HD 5670, see http://www.amd.com/us/products/desktop/graphics/ati-radeon- hd-5000/ati-radeon-hd-5670-overview/Pages/ati-radeon-hd-5670-specifications.aspx.
+[1] For the power specifications of the AMD Phenom™ II x4, see http://www.amd.com/us/products/desk-top/processors/phenom-ii/Pages/phenom-ii-model-number-comparison.aspx .
+For the power specifications of the ATI Radeon™ HD 5670, see http://www.amd.com/us/products/desktop/graphics/ati-radeon-hd-5000/ati-radeon-hd-5670-overview/Pages/ati-radeon-hd-5670-specifications.aspx .

 The GPU excels at high-throughput: the peak execution rate (measured in FLOPS) is 7X higher than the CPU, and the memory bandwidth is 2.5X higher than the CPU.
 The GPU also consumes approximately 65% the power of the CPU; thus, for this comparison, the power efficiency in flops/watt is 10X higher.
 While power efficiency can vary significantly with different devices, GPUs generally provide greater power efficiency (flops/watt) than CPUs because they optimize for throughput and eliminate hardware designed to hide latency.